Lumbar Disk Disease (Herniated Disk)

 of the following tests:

-- X-ray.
-A test which uses invisible electromagnetic energy beams to produce images of internal
+X-ray.
+This test uses invisible electromagnetic energy beams to produce images of internal

 tissues, bones, and organs onto film.

-- Magnetic resonance imaging (MRI).
-A procedure that uses a combination of large magnets, radiofrequencies, and a computer
+MRI.
+This procedure uses a combination of large magnets, radiofrequencies, and a computer

-to produce detailed images of organs and structures within the body.
+to produce detailed images of organs and structures within the body without the use

-- Myelogram.
-A procedure that uses dye injected into the spinal canal to make the structure clearly
+Myelogram.
+This procedure uses dye injected into the spinal canal to make the structure clearly

 visible on X-rays.